hakk

 Page Nav

-Have you found at the most inopportune time that Telnet is no longer on MacOS?
+Need to use Telnet on your Mac?
+Only to find out at the most inopportune time that Telnet is no longer on MacOS?
 Well, take solace in the fact that you’re not alone.
 Telnet has been removed from modern versions of the system software starting from MacOS Mojave and newer.
-These instructions will work for MacOS Mojave and newer, including Monterey (These are the steps that I have personally used to get Telnet back).
+These instructions will work for MacOS Mojave and newer, including Ventura and Sonoma (These are the steps that I have personally used to get Telnet back).

 Installing Telnet on MacOS with Homebrew